prakashw3expert/prakashw3expert/README.md

 ### I'm delighted to see you here!
 I’m a full-stack developer.
 Being a full-stack allows me to not only develop client-facing apps and websites but also develop them with cutting-edge backend support.

 I specialise in creating mobile apps and building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronised and beautiful yet effective.
-Solid understanding of automated build distribution (CI/CD) for web and mobile apps.
+Solid understanding of automated build distribution (CI/CD) for web and mobile apps.<br/>

-Skills & Technologies:
+Skills & Technologies:<br/><br/>

-✅ React JS / React Native / Node JS Development / Loopback
+✅ React JS / React Native / Node JS Development / Loopback<br/>
-✅ Object-c / Swift
+✅ Object-c / Swift<br/>
-✅ MongoDB / Postgress SQL / Graph DB / MySQL
+✅ MongoDB / Postgress SQL / Graph DB / MySQL<br/>
-✅ JIRA / Slack / Trello / Github / Altasian
+✅ JIRA / Slack / Trello / Github / Altasian<br/><br/>

-Technologies Stack
+Technologies Stack <br/><br/>

-✅ AWS: S3, EC2, RDS, Lambda, ElasticSearch, API Gateway, Elastic Beanstalk, EC2 Container Service, SQS ✅ Application: Node.js, React, React Native, redux Socket IO, Rest, GraphQL ✅ DevOps: Github, Docker
+✅ AWS: S3, EC2, RDS, Lambda, ElasticSearch, API Gateway, Elastic Beanstalk, EC2 Container Service, SQS<br/>
+✅ Application: Node.js, React, React Native, redux Socket IO, Rest, GraphQL<br/>
+✅ DevOps: Github, Docker<br/>
-✅ Documentation: Swagger, Confluence, Google Docs
+✅ Documentation: Swagger, Confluence, Google Docs<br/>
-✅ External: Google and Microsoft login and drive integration ✅ Project Management: Agile on Jira
+✅ External: Google and Microsoft login and drive integration<br/>
+✅ Project Management: Agile on Jira<br/><br/>

-I might be a good match if you are:
+I might be a good match if you are:<br/><br/>

-✅ A startup with a good idea, in search of an ambitious and reliable developer ✅ A company owner looking to grow your business and attract new customers in the emerging market of mobile applications ✅ A team searching for a dedicated long-term developer who knows the value of achieving daily commitments, giving responsive feedback, and meeting deadlines
+✅ A startup with a good idea, in search of an ambitious and reliable developer.<br/>
+✅ A company owner looking to grow your business and attract new customers in the emerging market of mobile applications.<br/>
+✅ A team searching for a dedicated long-term developer who knows the value of achieving daily commitments, giving responsive feedback, and meeting deadlines.<br/>

 I also assist startups in forming clever creative teams.
 Happy Coding! 😊